BHAVINPMG/DOCUMENTATION_AUTOMATION/Documents/Sales_Enablement_Kits/README.md

 All generated Sales Enablement Kits:
 - ✅ Follow the exact structure from `Reference/Sales_Enablement_Kit_Rules.md`
-- ✅ Include all 11 required sections
+- ✅ Include all 10 required sections
+- ✅ Include Executive Summary for quick decision maker reference
+- ✅ Feature enhanced Demo Walkthrough with 6 key highlights
 - ✅ Are industry-specific and regionally relevant
 - ✅ Use professional formatting and consistent style
 - ✅ Address real business challenges and pain points